 As a general rule, when a person approaches the Shire with a request, application, concern or complaint they first need to be heard, understood and respected.
+These expectations are outlined within the Shire's Customer Service Charter.

 Customers have a right to: